Paro, a beautiful valley in Bhutan, is one of the most attractive tourist destinations in this mountainous country.

 Paro Dzong (Fortress)

 The Dzong has a long and fascinating history.
 A monastery was first built on the site by Padma Sambhava at the beginning of the tenth century.

 In the coming years, the legend goes, a lama went into the forest to prepare planks for a chapel, he uttered the mantra "Hun" and the planks miraculously moved on their own to create the planks of Hungrel Dzong.
-The construction work was carried on by the villagers by day and was continued at night by the spirit, and the hoof marks left by their horses are still visible today as evidence for the unbelieving.
+The construction work was carried on by the villagers by day and was continued at night by the spirit, and the hoof marks left by their horses are still visible today as evidence of the unbelieving.

 The Paro Dzong was rebuilt by the Penlop Dawa Penjor right after the fire.
 Housed within its walls is a collection of sacred masks and costumes.
 Some date back several centuries; others were contributed by Dawa Penjor and his successor Penlop Tshering Penjor in recent times.